TrevinoParker7/GRC-Analyst-Project/README.md

   </details>
 ------

-Utilizing CSF Core functions as a guide, an assessment of Oscorp identified many deficiencies.
+Utilizing CSF Core functions as a guide, an assessment of Cypronetics identified many deficiencies.
 Recommendations will be provided after each subcategory.

 <!--IDENTIFY-->
 ![Screenshot 2024-10-28 134831](https://github.com/user-attachments/assets/9dc5bda1-08f0-4d90-b806-34621a19553a)